 Everest Re is licensed as a property and casualty reinsurer in Canada.
 It is also authorized to conduct reinsurance business in Singapore and Brazil.
 Everest Re can also write reinsurance in other foreign countries.
-Because some jurisdictions require a reinsurer to register in order to be an acceptable market for local insurers.
-Everest Re is registered as a foreign insurer and/or reinsurer in the following countries: Argentina.
-Bolivia, Chile, Colombia, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Peru, Venezuela and the Philippines.
+Because some jurisdictions require a reinsurer to register in order to be an acceptable market for local insurers, Everest Re is registered as a foreign insurer and/or reinsurer in the following countries: Bolivia, Brazil, Chile, China, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, India, Mexico, Nicaragua, Panama, Paraguay, the Philippines, Singapore and Venezuela.

 Everest National is licensed in 50 states, the District of Columbia and Puerto Rico.

-Everest Indemnity is licensed in Delaware and is eligible to write insurance on a surplus lines basis in 49 states, the District of Columbia and Puerto Rico.
+Everest Indemnity is a Delaware Domestic Surplus Lines Insurer and is eligible to write insurance on a surplus lines basis in the 50 states, the District of Columbia and Puerto Rico.

 Everest Security is licensed in Georgia and Alabama and is approved as an eligible surplus lines insurer in Delaware.

 Everest Denali is licensed in 50 states and the District of Columbia.
 Everest Premier is licensed in 50 states and the District of Columbia.

-Bermuda Re and Everest International are registered as Class 4 insurers in Bermuda, and Bermuda Re is also registered as a long term insurer in Bermuda.
-Bermuda Re is also an authorized reinsurer in the U.K. Everest Assurance is registered as a Class 3A general business insurer in Bermuda and a Class C long-term insurer in Bermuda.
+Bermuda Re and Everest International are registered as Class 4 insurers in Bermuda, and Bermuda Re is also registered as a long-term insurer in Bermuda.
+Bermuda Re is also registered as a certified reinsurer in New York and Delaware and is registered as a reciprocal reinsurer in: Delaware; California; Massachusetts; Michigan; Minnesota; New Hampshire; New York; Ohio and Texas.
+Bermuda Re is also an authorized reinsurer in the U.K. and is also registered as a reinsurer in China.

+Everest Assurance is registered as a Class 3A general business insurer in Bermuda and a Class C long-term insurer in Bermuda.
 By virtue of its one-time election under section 953(d) of the U.S. Internal Revenue Code to be a U.S. income tax paying "Controlled Foreign Corporation," Everest Assurance may operate in both the U.S. and Bermuda.
+Everest Assurance is also considered an approved/eligible alien surplus lines insurer in the 50 states and the District of Columbia In addition, Everest Assurance can also write reinsurance in other foreign countries.
+Because some jurisdictions require a reinsurer to register in order to be an acceptable market for local insurers, Everest Assurance is registered as a foreign insurer and/or reinsurance in the following countries: Bolivia, Columbia, Chile, Ecuador, Guatemala, Mexico and Paraguay.

 Ireland Re is licensed to write non-life reinsurance for the London and European markets.

 Ireland Insurance is licensed to write insurance for the European markets.
+In addition, Ireland Insurance is considered an approved/eligible alien surplus lines insurer in the 50 states and the District of Columbia

 Everest Canada is licensed to write property and casualty insurance in Canada.

+Everest Compañia de Seguros Generales Chile S.A. is an insurance corporation authorized by the general laws of Chile.